How much does it cost to go to ABAC Tifton?

 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of four years the average net price paid by all freshmen at Abraham Baldwin Agricultural College has increased by an average of 3.7% per year.
+Over a period of five years, the average net price paid by all freshmen at Abraham Baldwin Agricultural College has increased by an average of 3.0% per year.

 Among the Lowest Net Price for Students Who Get Financial Aid

 An overall average net price of $10,269 puts Abraham Baldwin Agricultural College well below the national average of $22,116.

 Financial Aid Packages Vary From Year to Year